-- If you receive a blue slip, provide the professor with the copy that you brought to the WRC when you received the blue slip.
+- If you receive a blue slip, provide the professor with the copy of your paper that you brought to the WRC when you received the blue slip.

 Note: Remember that tutors are able to read and respond to your ideas, but they are not able to help you write.
 They cannot edit or correct your work (the submitted document must be your own work).

-Also note: You do not need an appointment, but you can make one (appointment book in WRC).
+Also note: You do not need an appointment, but you can make one using the appointment book in WRC.

 Scheduling an Appointment